tebe-nigrelli/doomemacs-config/README.md

 > Doom is a configuration framework for GNU Emacs tailored for Emacs bankruptcy veterans who want less framework in their frameworks, a modicum of stability (and reproducibility) from their package manager, and the performance of a hand rolled config (or better).

 # My config
 I was originally drawn to Emacs while looking for a tool to write thoughts in a coding-compatible environment, with the goal of integrating some specific features that I wanted.
-I had already written my own simple text editor with Java, but I wanted something more powerful so I began exploring existing tools, namely [Obsidian](https://obsidian.md/) and [Joplin](https://joplinapp.org/), until I eventually found [org-roam](https://github.com/org-roam/org-roam-ui), which convinced me to switch to Emacs and the [org-mode](https://orgmode.org/) package, which I now use on an hourly basis.
+I had already written my own simple text editor with Java, but I wanted something more powerful so I began exploring existing tools, namely [Obsidian](https://obsidian.md/) and [Joplin](https://joplinapp.org/), until I eventually found [org-roam](https://github.com/org-roam/org-roam-ui).
+The latter is what convinced me to switch to Emacs and the [org-mode](https://orgmode.org/) package, which I now use on an hourly basis.

 Since the summer of 2022, I have maintained my own config of Doom Emacs, changing it to my liking through the integration of Python, Shell and Emacs-lisp script.
 I am uploading it here so it can be a reference for other people.

+---

 ## Some useful customisations